h8d13/VaseX/README.md

 Set up plasma & drivers: `sudo ./main -kpe`
 - Install: `sudo ./main -kde` *On the target*

-Runtime (Using Klagan mode 430.92 mb plasma install on disk total with drivers, browser, essentials 2.95 GiB on Ext4): about 150 seconds
+Runtime (Using Klagan mode 430.92 mb plasma install, on disk total with drivers, browser, essentials 2.95 GiB on Ext4): about 150 seconds

 Useful if your submodules are out of sync
 ```